ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

 #### Relation Conversions

-When converting from `BratDocument(WithMergedSpan)` to `TextDocumentWithLabeledSpansAndBinaryRelations` and `TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions`, we apply a relation-conversion methods to build relations between `Claim`'s and `MajorClaim`'s, based on the annotated `Claim`'s attribution.
+When converting from `BratDocumentWithMergedSpan` to `TextDocumentWithLabeledSpansAndBinaryRelations` and `TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions`, we apply a relation-conversion methods to build relations between `Claim`'s and `MajorClaim`'s, based on the annotated `Claim`'s attribution.

 The two conversion methods are: